 Why are we asking for your information?

+The English as an Additional Language Service supports multi-lingual pupils in Aberdeen City Schools.
+In order to assess and support your child most effectively, we will collect relevant information about your child.
+Any decisions about the help your child needs will be discussed with you.
 In some cases, information will be added to our records using automated processing, to speed up the time it takes to deal with simple processes.
 Decisions about your child are not made using automated decision-making.

 You’ve got legal rights about the way the Council handles and uses your data, which include the right to ask for a copy of it, and to ask us to stop doing something with your data.